renatomaia/coutil/doc/manual.md

 Returns the number of bytes copied to `buffer`.
 For datagram sockets,
-it also restuns a boolean indicating whether the copied data was truncated.
+it also returns a boolean indicating whether the copied data was truncated.

 ### `socket:joingroup (multicast [, interface])`